giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

-In [G2-SC] it is shown that bottleneck structures can be computed in a fraction of a session for a production US wide network with 28 routers and 78 links (XXX update with 2021 data set).
+In [G2-SC] it is shown that bottleneck structures can be computed in a fraction of a session for a production US wide network with about 100 routers and 500 links.
 Thus, the above requirement should be achievable with a good implementation of the bottleneck structure algorithm [G2-TREP].